tonylitianyu/Automated-3D-Modeling/arm_motion/README.md

 ```

 ## TODO: scanning from multiple angles
 This was a stretch goal that we did not manage to accomplish.
 We wrote the `scanner_arm_multi` and `turntable_multi` nodes to allow for multiple angle scans by the camera on the sawyer end_effector, but they are currently not in use for this version of the project.
+THe diference between this ctretch goal and the goal right now is the way we scan the image.
+In this stretch goal, we scan the image in the top, middle and bottom three degrees.
+When turtlebot turns 90 degrees, the turtlebot may send string "sawyer" message to make sawyer move into three fixed picture positions.
+After finish every position movement, sawyer will send string "camera" message to make realsense camera take pictures.
+After finishing this series of moving, sawyer will send string "turtle" to make turtle turn 90 degrees again.
+THe stretch goal of this motion is done but we didn't have time to finish that becasue the 3D reconstruction of this is complicated.